 You might have heard of the term “GDPR” being discussed around the web.
 It’s a pretty hot topic right now, especially with all that is going on with data breaches and security in the news.
 To put it simply, GDPR is a privacy law designed to give citizens back control of their personal data.
-Hands down, GDPR will impact how the entire internet deals with data.
-The scary part is that there is a fast-approaching May 25th, 2018 deadline and many of these basic questions regarding GDPR are still plaguing people:
+Hands down, GDPR is impacting how the entire internet deals with data.
+The scary part is that the deadline was May 25th, 2018 and many questions regarding GDPR are still plaguing people:

 - What exactly is GDPR?
 In layman’s terms.

 - What do I need to do for GDPR compliance before the deadline?